 Below is an outline of our organizational self-skepticism checklist.

 It breaks down into two main categories: (1) do not assume a priori that the organization is better than the evidence suggests, and (2) constantly seek and use critical feedback.

-Organization does not assume that they are better than the evidence suggests
+An organization does not assume that they are better than the evidence suggests by…

-We feel as though one of the largest realizations that has made us far more effective was when we started applying a much stronger self-skepticism to our own ideas.
+We feel as though one of the largest realizations that has made us far more effective was to start applying a much stronger self-skepticism to our own ideas.
 Often, we can be harsh and critical when it comes to others’ ideas, but have a much harder time seriously evaluating our own impact.

 First published at Charityscience.com in 2014